 b.
 So let him curse: David didn’t try to shut up Shimei.
 He didn’t close his ears to unpleasant or critical words.
 David was willing to hear what God might say to him through a cursing critic.

 i.
 David let Shimei speak because he was not a bloodthirsty man (what have I to do with you).
-Ironically, if David were the kind of man Shimei said he was, Shimei would be dead.
+Ironically, if David were the kind of man Shimei said he was, Shimei would have been killed.

 ii.
 David let Shimei speak because he saw the hand of God in every circumstance (the LORD has said to him).
 He knew that God was more than able to shut Shimei up; David didn’t need to give the order.